Breeding Syrian Hamsters

 They can then be left together for about 20 - 30 min's keeping them under constant supervision.
 This is the only occasion that she will tolerate another hamster near her.

 The male will mount for a few seconds only, he will dismount then proceed to wash himself.
-This procedure will take place many times until the conclusion of the mating.
+This procedure may take place many times until the conclusion of the mating.

 If you have made a wrong decision and the female is not in heat she will become aggressive with the male almost immediately by her attacking him.
 Separate them then try again the following evening.